-Most relevant (not just in a New Zealand context) I found:
+Most relevant (not just in a New Zealand context) I find:

-- COVID-19 Audience Outlook Monitor Australia: This is a three-phase study by Patternmakers in partnership with international research partner WolfBrown.
-It tracks how audiences feel about returning to events in the context of the pandemic and was conducted in May, July and September 2020, with three more phases planned for 2021.
+COVID-19 Audience Outlook Monitor Australia: This is a study by Patternmakers in partnership with international research partner WolfBrown.
+It tracks how audiences feel about returning to events in the context of the pandemic and was conducted several times with the latest findings from July 2021, with three more phases planned for 2021.
 It includes data about audience attitudes and behaviours, and how they are changing over time with indicators like attendance, ticket buying and spending, and measures things like comfort at different types of venues and confidence in different safety measures.
 It includes an interesting fact sheet on disability and factsheet on digital engagement.

 Interesting data from other parts of the world – UK:

-- Audience View research with theatre goers: Research undertaken with 3,000 members of the TheaterMania community in the UK and US to better understand the impacts on their appetite for the arts and on their spending behaviour.
-The Audience Research Group collated insight highlights of theatre audiences.
+The Patrons’ perspective is research undertaken with 3,000 members of the TheaterMania community in the UK and US to better understand the impact of the pandemic on the performing arts industry.

 Have you come across other useful data?
 I’d love to expand the list and share what you found useful.
 Please get in touch.